Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Conclusion

 \section{Conclusion}

-We believe symbolic guardrails are an \textit{overlooked but highly practical} mechanism for improving the safety and security of AI agents, especially in domain-specific, risk-averse business settings.
-Across existing benchmarks, we find that most evaluations do not specify concrete safety or security policies, but when policies are stated clearly, many requirements can be enforced symbolically, often through simple rather than complex methods.
-We further show that these guardrails can eliminate a large class of safety or security violations without reducing agent utility.
-Symbolic guardrails are not a complete solution: some requirements still depend on model-based judgment and neural guardrails.
-However, using probabilistic methods to enforce requirements that could instead be guaranteed symbolically introduces avoidable risk for limited benefit.
-We therefore argue that broader use of symbolic guardrails is a promising path toward deploying domain-specific AI agents in high-stakes settings with stronger safety and security guarantees.
+We argue that symbolic guardrails are an \textit{overlooked but highly practical} mechanism for AI agent security and safety, especially in domain-specific, risk-averse commercial settings.
+Most existing benchmarks do not specify verifiable security or safety requirements; when they do, many can be enforced symbolically through simple methods.
+These guardrails eliminate a large class of security and safety violations without reducing agent utility.
+Symbolic guardrails are not a complete solution, as some requirements still depend on model-based judgment and neural guardrails, but using inductive methods for requirements that could instead be enforced symbolically introduces avoidable risk for limited benefit.
+We argue that broader use of symbolic guardrails is a promising path toward deploying domain-specific AI agents in high-stakes settings with stronger security and safety guarantees.